Markyparky56/WasmNoise/Readme.md

 native speeds but there will always be a slight difference in terms of speed.

-My intention for this library is that it can be used to accelerate generation of noise in existing and new web sites, games and applications which are predominately JavaScript. **If you are compiling an exisiting C/C++ application which uses FastNoise you should be using Emscripten, as it will compile it into your application.**
+My intention for this library is that it can be used to accelerate generation of noise in existing and new web sites, games and applications which consist predominately of JavaScript. **If you are compiling an exisiting C/C++ application which uses FastNoise you should be using Emscripten, as it will compile it into your application.**

 ### Current Features